 We have also provided assertiveness and confidence skills training, as well as time and priority management training to certain staff over the reporting period.
 We encourage all employees to make full use of the training opportunities we provide, and to come forward with details of any specific training programme they would like to undertake.

-We also subscribe to an employee assistance programme that offers our employees free confidential advice if they need it.
-In addition, we promote wellbeing through a number of additional benefits, including private medical insurance and travel insurance for all employees, a cycle to work scheme and various policies supporting families and a healthy work-life balance.
+We subscribe to an employee assistance programme so employees can seek free confidential advice at times when they may require additional support.
+We promote wellbeing through a number of additional benefits, including private medical insurance and travel insurance for all employees, a cycle to work scheme and various policies supporting families and a healthy work-life balance.

 We have recently updated or launched many of these policies, including new policies on hybrid working, flexible working, adoption leave, maternity and paternity leave and parental leave.

 We have developed our employee engagement programme, with a wide range of staff surveys and workgroups seeking employees’ views and feedback on a variety of subjects, from culture and values and hybrid working to sustainability.
 We want to give our employees an opportunity to be part of the conversation and we are committed to listen.